I was recently reading your post about the Lord's Supper being taken on a Sunday night.

 I have recently joined a congregation where they serve on Sunday nights to just a few people.
 I do not partake because I believe the Christians assembled did not meet for the purpose of eating the Lord's supper (we may be there to sing, worship, etc, but I do not think we have "come together to eat" (I Corinthians 11:33).

 Now to my question: How do you rectify that I am attending a congregation where they teach and practice something I believe to be wrong?
 I noticed at the end of the article on the La Vista web site you said you can have differing views on this subject, yet still worship in harmony together.
 How do you justify that from Scripture?
-Please be in depth on your response if you do reply, and provide me sufficient biblical reasoning.
+Please be in-depth in your response if you do reply, and provide me sufficient biblical reasoning.

 I ask this question because there are a few who question my being there when I have a scriptural concern with the practice.
 If some of your members see the action as wrong (aka sinful) and thus will not partake, then the members who do partake are then in sin are they not (at least in the eyes of those not partaking)?
 If this is the case, then how can people who see their brethren in sin say nothing and let them continue in that practice?
 Do you see my problem here?
 How are you justifying this logically?

-I have tried to reason with myself by bringing to attention passages in Revelation where it talks about the different churches who had issues they also struggled with, and the idea that no local body of Christians can really be truly perfect (as they are made up of imperfect beings), but that is certainly what we strive for.
+I have tried to reason with myself by bringing to attention passages in Revelation where it talks about the different churches who had issues they also struggled with and the idea that no local body of Christians can really be truly perfect (as they are made up of imperfect beings), but that is certainly what we strive for.
 This still leaves me wanting more of an explanation.
 I honestly struggled with this idea when I moved here because none of the churches here practice this appropriately (in my view anyway).
 I don't know what your views on the supper being served to just a few are, but I would appreciate addressing the unity issue first and leaving that as a side discussion for another time if you'd like to dig into that.

 Whether my answer satisfies you or not, I will not be able to predict and it cannot be my goal.
 "For do I now persuade men, or God?
 Or do I seek to please men?
 For if I still pleased men, I would not be a bondservant of Christ" (Galatians 1:10).